opencog/language-learning/README.md

 ```
 pip uninstall opencog-ull
 ```

+## Running command line scripts

+Command line scripts (which are located in `src/cli-scripts`) can be run from any location.
+In activated virtual environment type the name of the script you need to run.

+## Calling library functions from within your code

 If you are going to use grammar tester from within your own code see `src/samples` for use cases.